Advice for victims of assault

 Even if you’ve been denied a settlement or previously told not to pursue a case due to the ‘same roof rule’, get in touch to start your claim.

-If a perpetrator targeted more than one person, we can take action on behalf of all the survivors as a group – even if only one person is willing to give evidence.
+If a perpetrator targeted more than one person, we can take action on behalf of all the survivors as a group.

 Knowing when to apply is crucial and it’s important to fully understand your rights.